Eddie-Zhu-IRL/Motor-Insurance-Pricing/README.md

 The project follows a traditional General Insurance pricing framework by comparing multiple statistical models, selecting the most appropriate models using objective performance measures, and interpreting results from an actuarial perspective.

+The modelling workflow was independently implemented in both R and Python to validate consistency of actuarial calculations across programming environments.

 ## Business Problem
 Motor insurers must determine premiums that adequately reflect each policyholder's expected future claims while covering operating expenses and generating a target level of profit.